creativity-robotics/creativity-robotics.github.io/index.md

 # Program

-The workhop will employ a variety of tools such as breakout rooms, word clouds, and polls to learn from our audience on common themes, help our speakers better tailor their talks, and generally enhance the experience for our audience.
+The workhop will employ a variety of interactive tools such as breakout rooms, word clouds, and polls to learn from our audience on common themes, help our speakers better tailor their talks, and generally enhance the experience for our audience.

 We expect this workshop will benefit researchers by providing new networking opportunities and, through our Frontiers research topic, fostering continued